-Former Flint mayor Dayne Walling announces 49th District state house run
+Former Flint Mayor Dayne Walling announces 49th District state house run

 “Now that I have gone through this experience I have a unique perspective.
 I can look back and see my own shortcomings more clearly but I can also see solutions going forward.
 I can envision regulations, training and programs that will ensure no one and no community is ever in the same position again.
 If I am provided the opportunity to serve as a state representative, then I will be a strong and knowledgeable advocate for clean water and the broader environmental and health issues around the Great Lakes, infrastructure and planning.
 I hope voters will see my determination to take the fight to Lansing as a sign of my true character and of my deep commitment to protecting our communities and our democracy.”

-East Village Magazine has reached out to other potential candidates for the 49th District position, but so far no one else in either party has formally announced or committed.
+East Village Magazine has reached out to other potential candidates for the 49th District position and will continue its coverage of the race as information is available.

 EVM editor Jan Worth-Nelson can be reached at janworth1118@gmail.com.